ashtonmwilson/MART441/HW-5/readme.md

 * working from home only
 * my wife is around all the time
 * thought corona would make things easier.
-*It seems like the next stip will be debugging
+*It seems like the next step will be debugging